a22yuen/To-do-list-MERN/README.md

 # To-Do-List

-A customizable to do list hosted on heroku, using dynamic pages to create any seperate to do list with an inputed name
+To do list created with React
-Ues Mongo DB Atlas to store the information
+Soon to upload to heroku and implement dynamic rendering Uses Mongo DB Atlas to store the information